Contact Our Washington DC and Baltimore Medicaid Appeal Lawyer for Help When You Need It Most

 As part of demonstrating that you are income-qualified, you will also need to submit financial documentation.
 Your claim may be denied because the agency believes you did not submit sufficient documentation demonstrating your financial need for Medicaid coverage.
 In addition, the agency may deny your application if they believe that you have transferred assets or hidden income or other resources in order to qualify.

-Your Baltimore Medicaid Appeal Lawyer Will Be There for Every Step of the Process
+Your Washington DC Medicaid Appeal Lawyer Will Be There for Every Step of the Process

 It’s important to first emphasize that the appeal process is extremely time-sensitive.
 If you fail to act within the required timeframe, you could lose all of your rights.
 After filing your application, you will receive written notice of the agency’s decision.
 The notice will inform you of the specific reasons for your denial, that you have the right to an appeal, what you must do in order to appeal the agency’s decision, and perhaps most importantly, the date by which you must file your appeal.
 It will also inform you that you have the right to represent yourself or hire an attorney.